 - Traditional residence halls: East Hall, Martin Luther (ML) Hall, Taylor Hall, Brown Hall (which houses all 4 class years)

-- MILE Area (consists of apartments/houses): 2201 Chew Street apartment complexes, the Village apartments, and MILE houses & apartments
+- MILE Area (consists of apartments/houses): 2201 Chew Street apartment complexes, the Village apartments, and MILE houses and apartments

 - All housing is all gender inclusive by room with some having gender designated floors.